joyent/conch-api/docs/modules/Conch::DB::Result::UserAccount.md

 ## TO\_JSON

-Include information about the user's workspaces, if available.
+Include information about the user's workspaces and organizations, if available.

 # LICENSING